microsoft/GraphEngine/doc/TSL/MPProtocol.md

 }
 ```

-Asynchronous protocols cannot return any user-defined data to the
+Asynchronous protocols cannot return any user-defined data to the client,
-client, because the server does not wait on the handler's completion
+because the server does not wait for the handler's completion before sending back
-before sending back the acknowledgement.
-Hence, the response of an
+the acknowledgement.
+Hence, the response of an asynchronous protocol must be
-asynchronous protocol must be _void_, while the request can be a
-user-defined message or void.
-From the perspective of a client, the
+_void_, while the request can be a user-defined message or void.
+From the
-fact that an asynchronous call returns only means the message is
+perspective of a client, the fact that an asynchronous call returns only means
-successfully received by the remote peer.
+the message is successfully received by the remote peer.

 ## HTTP Protocols

-An HTTP protocol is a synchronous remote procedure call.
-It is the
+An HTTP protocol is a synchronous remote call.
+It is the RESTful version of
-RESTful version of a _Syn_ protocol.
-It has almost the same time
+_Syn_ protocol.
+It has almost the same time sequence diagram with _Syn_
-sequence diagram with a _Syn_ protocol, except that the request and
+protocol, except that the request and response are in the JSON format.
-response are Json structures.

 <object type="image/svg+xml" style="width:25em; display:block;
 margin-left:auto;margin-right:auto;"
 data="/img/svg/HttpMessage.svg">The browser does not
 support SVG.</object>

-Here are a few HTTP API examples:
+Here are a few HTTP protocol examples:

 ```C#
 struct MyRequest